-Every hiker should carry the 10 essentials (life-saving emergency gear) in their backpack.
-One of the 10 essentials is a water filtration system.
+Every hiker should carry the ten essentials (life-saving emergency gear) in their backpack.
+One of the ten essentials is a water filtration system.
 A water filtration device allows hikers to filter water to make it drinkable in the wilderness.

 One of the most compact water filtration systems is the LifeStraw Water Filter.
 All you have to do is stick the straw in a water source and drink – it does all the hard work of filtering out particles and bacteria for you!

-For only $20, this is a great gift for any hiker that could potentially save their life on a hike!
+For only $20, this is an excellent gift for any hiker that could potentially save their life on a hike!

 Heading out into nature doesn’t mean leaving the electronics at home.
-When I hike, I always have my phone and Apple Watch to track my hike.
+For example, I always have my phone and Apple Watch to track my hike when I hike.
 But the battery can drain quickly!

 A compact phone charger is a perfect gift for the tech-savvy hiker.